s3raph-x00/YAAAAT/README.md

 The core functionality of the tool requires the associated binaries to be in the ./ directory.
 Plan accordingly prior to running.
 - Test software and script prior to using in a live enviorment

+Each script is intended on being ran individually if required (i.e. APK Ripper can be ran as a stand alone script).
+However, the current intent is to run one of the following:
+# YAAAAT_0_AUT.py // Autopsy Plugin (Currently in Active Development and Testing)
+# YAAAAT_0_CLI.py // Command Line Version (Currently in Active Development and Testing)
+# YAAAAT_0_WEB.py // Local webpage (Currently Being Developed)
+# YAAAAT_0_GUI.py // Graphical User Interface (Planned)

 ### REQUIREMENTS: <br />
 Note: Store Binaries (And Their Associated DLLs/Files) In The Following Folder Structure:<br/>